-High density living: Generally there will be a lot of apartments in your complex.
+Generally, there will be a lot of apartments in your complex.
 And this means that there will be a lot of people wanting to use the pool, gym etc at peak times.
 BBQ pit on National Day?
 Forget it!
 Lots of people living in a small area can also mean lots of noise.

 LANDED HOUSE: THE PROS

 No longer are the kids’ bedrooms directly off of our living room.
 They are now two floors up and away from our living space, which means we can finally have the volume up on the TV once they are in bed.
-It is also much easier to have guests over for dinner without having to shhhh them to keep the noise down so as not to disturb sleeping children.
+It is also much easier to have guests over for dinner without having to ‘shhhh’ them to keep the noise down.
 The extra space also makes it much more interesting for serious games of hide ‘n’ seek.

 LANDED HOUSE: THE CONS